edd-ie/Projects/Languages/C++.md

 # Move semantics
-Transfer ownership of an object, as opposed to copying it, thus avoiding a potentially nontrivial performance hit due to object copy.
+#move_semantics  - Transfer ownership of an object, as opposed to copying it, thus avoiding a potentially nontrivial performance hit due to object copy.
 - Reference - [Engineering Distinguished Speaker Series: Howard Hinnant](https://www.youtube.com/watch?v=vLinb2fgkHk)

 Example, passing a vector/string as a parameter :